npkevin/Healthy_Groceries/README.md

-# Healthy Groceries / Shopping List
+# Recipe-Cards

 ## [Demo Here!](https://npkevin.github.io/Healthy_Groceries/)

-This is a simple webapp I created to hang up in my kitchen (with a display).
-The app simply allows users to create multiple grocery lists (recipes) with a focus on health and nutrition.
+This is a simple webapp I created to hang up in my kitchen (with a touch display).
+The app simply allows users to create recipes with a nutrition label on the back side.

 Created with React and Nutritionix API.